BenLBoardman/BARDS/README.md

 Currently, BARDS supports one algorithm.
 Algorithms may be added periodically as pull requests containing new ones are approved.
 - SimpleBFS (Author: @BenLBoardman, Ver: 1.0, Since: 18 Aug 2025) - A simple BFS-based algorithm that creates concentric ring districts originating from a specific precinct.
 This algorithm is partisanship-blind and does not consider contiguity.
 It is intended to show how the BARDS infrastructure can be used to build an algorithm.

-## Current Roadmap
+## Current Features
-### Needed Before Open-Source
-The basic version of BARDS is not complete.
+The basic BARDS is functional but not complete.
 Below is a list of currently-planned features and their implementation status.
-NOTE: This list of features only reflects the features necessary for a minimal functional program. more features will be added as these are completed.
+NOTE: This list of features only reflects the features currently planned to support algorithms. more features will be added as these are completed.
 - processor - load data - COMPLETE
 - main app - basic runtime structure - COMPLETE
 - simple algorithm - add precincts to districts - COMPLETE